 Our Community College Leadership Ed.D. program is designed to prepare higher education professionals to advance in a variety of administrative positions within the community college environment.
 This online degree emphasizes applied practice and action-based research, giving midcareer professionals the edge to move ahead.
-The Ed.D. program consists of 54 credit hours beyond the master's degree and is designed to be completed within three years.
+The Ed.D. in Higher Education specializing in Community College Leadership consists of 54 credit hours beyond the master's degree and is designed to be completed within three years.
 Students will take two courses per semester.
 Summer courses are blended format to foster connections with faculty and other students.
 Fall and spring courses are delivered online.
 The cumulating experience for the program is a Dissertation of Practice (12 credit hours) that takes an innovative practice-based problem approach to research.

 In our program, you'll enjoy a community of practitioners and scholars actively pursuing educational research.
 You'll engage in learning opportunities through coursework focused on theory-to-practice and inquirybased educational practices.

-Our Adult and Higher Education Community College Leadership Program admits students for summer only.
+Our Higher Education Community College Leadership Program admits students for summer only.
 Completed applications with all supporting credentials are due no later than March 1.